saifmohammednipun/CSE-231-Digital-Logic-Design/README.md

 ## Course Objective

-The objectives of this course are-
+The objectives of this course are
 * to introduce Boolean logic operation and Boolean Algebra
 * to teach students how to use Boolean Algebra and K-maps to realize two-level minimal/optimal combinational circuits
 * to exposed students in the introductory design process of combinational and sequential circuits